Pierre Marcilhacy

-Pierre Marcilhacy (14 February 1910 – 6 July 1987) was a French lawyer and public figure.
+Pierre Marcilhacy (14 February 1910, Paris – 6 July 1987) was a French lawyer and public figure.

+Life and career

 His family home in Jarnac dated back over six centuries.
 He fought in the French Resistance during World War II.
 It was then that he met his wife Gabrielle van Heutz (Kinny), a Dutch woman.
 They had two children, a daughter, Catherine, and a son, Antoine.